atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-database-to-use.md

 Like BigQuery, Snowflake has an architecture that separates the compute query engine from data storage.
 As a result, it is highly scalable at any amount of volume and concurrency.
 Pricing is based on the storage and compute used on a time-basis with their virtual warehouses instead of per bytes scanned.
 Tuning, indexes, and distribution keys aren’t required for queries to be optimized and performant.
 Because of these reasons, it can be said that Snowflake has many of the benefits of both Redshift and Big Query.

-Also is very similar to Postgres.
+It is also very similar to Postgres.

 #### Cons

-Snowflake is a relatively new data warehouse in the market, so if you are familiar with SQL functions supported by databases like Redshift or Postgres you may find some inconsistencies in the SQL syntax.
+Snowflake is a relatively new Data Warehouse in the market, so if you are familiar with SQL functions supported by databases like Redshift or Postgres you may find some inconsistencies in the SQL syntax.
 Snowflake also is more expensive

 ## Database Engines